The AWS Managed Policies Trap

 Figure 10 displays the top of the risk page which shows that while the Role has access to 16 buckets and 97 permissions (for different Actions, that is) on S3, it only uses 2 buckets and 3 of those permissions.
 This makes a lot of sense considering its origins.

-However, this is not the coolest part about the risk page Ermetic displays.
-Using precise analysis of the activity logs, Ermetic can tell exactly what permissions are required, so it can suggest a way for you to remediate the risk.
-Since Ermetic analyzes the activity logs (including tests being run on the application for QA reasons) for a prolonged period of time, you can be certain that it’s familiar with the needs of the application and the EC2 it’s hosted on, and will therefore not create a Denial of Service.
+However, this is not the coolest part about the risk page Tenable displays.
+Using precise analysis of the activity logs, Tenable can tell exactly what permissions are required, so it can suggest a way for you to remediate the risk.
+Since Tenable analyzes the activity logs (including tests being run on the application for QA reasons) for a prolonged period of time, you can be certain that it’s familiar with the needs of the application and the EC2 it’s hosted on, and will therefore not create a Denial of Service.

 The solution for remediating the risk can be found on the remediation panel at the bottom part of the risk screen: